Blockzilla101/deno-sqlite-orm/README.md

 // you can check if its new from `Foo._new` orm.findOneOptional(Foo, 1)

-// same as `findOne` but returns multiple instanceof/rows of Foo orm.findMany(Foo, {
+// same as `findOne` but returns multiple instances of or rows of Foo orm.findMany(Foo, {
   where: {
     clause: 'id > 5'